heartforit/di4win/README.md

 * You want to work with edge-cases like dependencies, which export objects or run commonjs code
 * You want to use configuration files with (key,value) nature to be easy accessible for you at runtime
-* You want to have the flexibility to change parts of the code with custom implementations: for example you want to load config files which are encrypted somehow etc
+* You want to have the flexibility to change parts of the code with custom implementations: for example you want to load config files which are encrypted somehow etc.
 * You don't like to write the same code over and over again to create some instances
 * You need to listen for important life cycles event for example when the container is ready to be used or shutdown (async support)

 **When should I not use this library?**
 * You don't need this project because you are running a small project
-* You are running your software in the browser
+* You are running your software in the browser (but usage is possible was well)
-* You are running a big enterprise project and want to start with something fancy

 **Features**
 * [x] Load dependencies with config (file optional) (to overrule, load edge-cases or commonjs files)